Lafcadio Hearn: Marriage and firing by the Enquirer

-On 14 June 1874, Hearn, aged 23, married Alethea ("Mattie") Foley, a 20-year-old African American woman, and former slave, an action in violation of Ohio's anti-miscegenation law at that time.
+On 14 June 1874, Hearn, aged 23, married Alethea ("Mattie") Foley, a 20-year-old African American woman who was formerly enslaved, an action in violation of Ohio's anti-miscegenation law at that time.
 In August 1875, in response to complaints from a local clergyman about his anti-religious views and pressure from local politicians embarrassed by some of his satirical writing in Ye Giglampz, the Enquirer fired him, citing as its reason his illegal marriage.
 He went to work for the rival newspaper The Cincinnati Commercial.
 The Enquirer offered to re-hire him after his stories began appearing in the Commercial and its circulation began increasing, but Hearn, incensed at the paper's behavior, refused.
 Hearn and Foley separated, but attempted reconciliation several times before divorcing in 1877.
 Foley remarried in 1880.
 While working for the Commercial he championed the case of Henrietta Wood, a former slave who won a major reparations case.

 While working for the Commercial Hearn agreed to be carried to the top of Cincinnati's tallest building on the back of a famous steeplejack, Joseph Roderiguez Weston, and wrote a half-terrified, half-comic account of the experience.
-Hearn wrote a series of accounts of the Bucktown and Levee neighborhoods of Cincinnati, "...one of the few depictions we have of black life in a border city during the post-Civil War period."
+Hearn wrote a series of accounts of the Bucktown and Levee neighborhoods of Cincinnati, "one of the few depictions we have of black life in a border city during the post-Civil War period."
 He also wrote about local black song lyrics from the era, including a song titled "Shiloh" that was dedicated to a Bucktown resident named "Limber Jim."
 In addition, Hearn had printed in the Commercial a stanza he had overheard when listening to the songs of the roustabouts, working on the city's levee waterfront.
 Similar stanzas were recorded in song by Julius Daniels in 1926 and Tommy McClennan in his version of "Bottle Up and Go" (1939).